quassy/prefect/docs/core/concepts/persistence.md

     return 99
 ```

-!!! tip Targets can be templated
+!!! tip "Targets can be templated"
-    Note that `target`s can optionally be templated, using [values found in `prefect.context`](/api/latest/utilities/context.html).
+    Note that `target`s can optionally be templated, using [values found in `prefect.context`](/api-ref/latest/utilities/context/).
 For example, the following target specification will store data based on the day of the week the flow is run on:

     ```python
     from prefect.engine.results import LocalResult